B Divisional News

 - "Long" Motion Hearings: Dates and times for specially set motions in limine, motions to suppress/dismiss, and non-jury trials, will be obtained by contacting the Division's Judicial Assistant (William Rivera; firstname.lastname@example.org).

-- Defense counsel will coordinate with the state setting hearings which require witnesses to be subpoenaed.
-Counsel will present the opposing party and the Court all case law on which a side expects to rely not later than two days prior to the hearing, if possible.
+- Defense counsel will coordinate with the state in setting hearings which require witnesses to be subpoenaed.
+Counsel will present the opposing party and the Court all case law on which a side expects to rely not later than two days prior to the hearing.